Breckenbrough Enrichment Programme

 |Example Sports Club schedule MSP—Main Sports Pitch|

 All the activities are well structured and organised, providing enjoyable, interactive opportunities.
-They provide opportunities for our pupils to gain extra qualifications through courses such as the ASDAN Personal Development, ARTS Award and Youth Sport Leaders.
+They provide opportunities for our students to gain extra qualifications through courses such as the ASDAN Personal Development, ARTS Award and Youth Sport Leaders.

 You can find out more about our social education activities here.